Best Credit Card Processing Companies for Small Businesses: A Guide

 • What kind of fees do they charge?
 Credit card companies already charge transaction fees (usually a percentage of the charge), but there are also interchange fees, processing fees, monthly fees, and even early termination fees to consider.
 Do your research thoroughly to make sure you don’t miss any hidden fees or monthly minimums.

-• What kind of POS system do I want to use?
-If your customers are making in-person payments, you’re going to need a credit card reader where they can swipe, insert the chip, or use contactless methods to pay.
+• What kind of POS system do I need?
+If your customers are making in-person payments, you’re going to need a credit card reader where they can swipe or tap their card, insert their chip card, or use contactless methods to pay.
 This credit card terminal is called a point-of-sale system, or POS system, and you’ll need to consider its functionality in your business.
 For instance, do you need iPads to do on-the-floor sales?
 Do you just want a virtual terminal?
 Do you want to accept digital payments through Apple Pay, Google Pay, or PayPal?

 • What kind of integration does their proprietary software have?
 Depending on your business, you will probably want the POS software to integrate with your back office accounting software like Quickbooks.
 You may also have your own hardware that you want to use, which can limit which credit card processing companies you can work with.